sundeepbassi/supershop_v1/README.md

 ## Database Models

-this video is important for databases E-Commerce Application Types  E-Commerce Application Types  Applying what we know
+Applying what we know about reserarch for Pawpals

 Which e-commerce application types apply to this online business?